RyanCotsakis/Swarm/README.md

 - Hold (A) to toggle 'missile mode'
 - When in missile mode, arrow keys dispence missiles in corresponding directions
 - Hold (D) to continually place blockers
-- Collect pink orbs to restock missiles and blockers
 - Press (P) to pause, and unpause the game

-'Swarm 1.1.zip' contains the playable executable 'Swarm.exe', which can be downloaded directly.
+'Swarm.exe' can be downloaded directly to your PC.